Use --proxy-server for the proxy host

 });

-Remember that page.authenticate() turns on request interception internally.
-That can affect performance.
-Test throughput with the same auth path you use in production.
+One side effect worth testing: page.authenticate() turns on request interception internally, which can affect throughput (see Puppeteer: network interception).
+Benchmark with the same auth path you run in production rather than an unauthenticated shortcut.

 The proxy dashboard sees more than Puppeteer

-Puppeteer reports what your page code observes.
-The proxy meter sees the lower-level traffic.
-Redirect chains, failed TLS attempts, blocked HTML, font files, and retries still count.
-That is why app-level counters often look cleaner than the bandwidth bill.
+Puppeteer reports what your page code observes, while the proxy meter sees the lower-level traffic underneath it: redirect chains, failed TLS attempts, blocked HTML, font files, and retries all count.
+That gap is why app-level counters usually look cleaner than the bandwidth bill.

 A minimal Puppeteer proxy health check

-Before running the real target, run one small navigation through the same browser shape.
-Do not use a different HTTP library for the health check.
-That only proves the credentials, not Puppeteer.
+Before running the real target, run one small navigation through the same browser shape you will use for the real work.
+A health check made with a different HTTP library only proves the credentials, not Puppeteer's launch wiring.

 async function proxyHealthCheck(page) {